milanavuckovic/skinnywms/README.md

 The skinny WMS is a small WMS server that will help you to visualise your NetCDF and Grib Data.
-The principle is simple: skinny will browse the directory, or the single file passed as argument, and try to inpterpret each NetCDF or GRIB files.
+The principle is simple: skinny will browse the directory, or a single file passed as argument, and try to inpterpret each NetCDF or GRIB file.
 From the metadata, it will be build the getCapabilities document, and find a relevant styles to plot the data.

 Features:
 ---------
 SkinnyWMS implements 3 of the WMS endpoints:
 - **getCapabilities**: Discover the data, build an XML Document presenting each identified parameter in the file(s) as a layer with the list of their predefined styles.
 (There is always a default style)
-- **getMap** : Return the  selected layer suing the selected style.
+- **getMap** : Return the  selected layer using the selected style.
 - **getLegendGraphic**: Return the legend.